ADVANCED LABORATORY AND ACCESS TO EXPERTS

 University West is Sweden’s leading university forWork Integrated Learning (WIL).
 The university was tasked with the development of WIL by the Swedish government in 2002 and continues to lead the field today.
 WIL allows you to put your knowledge and skills into practice within real-world contexts.

 The courses in manufacturing engineering program have been developed in close collaboration with Swedish industry considering the needs of the companies representing the sector.
 Your courses are taught by instructors that belong to the research group Production Technology West, an internationally recognized research group within the field of manufacturing engineering.

 This WIL approach offers you a focus on problem-based learning for industry, with real projects from PTW and partner companies.
-Your training concludes with an international industry placement or working within the PTW research group, followed by a master’s thesis project in industry or academia.
+Your training concludes with a master’s thesis project in industry or academia.

 Students from around the globe come together in your programme to create a unique and international environment.
 The programme is fully taught in English, and you will study together with students from Sweden as well as international students from Europe, Asia and elsewhere.
 Most of your instructors also have international experience in both research and education.
 This will enhance your cultural experience and English-language proficiency.